-This unique 15,000-square-foot villa, perched above sultry Lake Maggiore, near Milan, features sprawling gardens across a steep, 50-metre slope at a 45-degree angle, where the ground is extensively rocky and sandy on top, enabling Mediterranean and subtropical flora to thrive amid torrid humidity.
+This unique 15,000-square-foot villa, perched above sultry Lake Maggiore near Milan, features sprawling gardens across a steep, 50-metre slope at a 45-degree angle, where the ground is extensively rocky and sandy on top, enabling Mediterranean and subtropical flora to thrive amid torrid humidity.
 It took nearly three years of visits to Northern Italy before the site was ready for planting, and while no garden & build exists merely as a master plan drawing, its essence is invariably defined by improvisation, ingenuity and backing up with a plan B. Nowhere else would this mindset manifest itself more than with an Italian crowd; the lovely neighbours allowed us to drive our diggers through their garden to reach the foot of the slope, where many native and fruit trees were being planted.

 In such a site, no planting plan surpasses the muse derived from the genius loci to articulate inspired soft landscaping.
 We spent several days selecting 20,000 plants at Como nurseries, yet, setting out in tremendous heat, slowed down by the complex access routine, was effortlessly mitigated by the crew.
 While developing design ideas in an office is comparatively straightforward, an on-site team which welcomes frequent fine-tuning and logistic constraints with a smile helps produce top projects built with ease.

 This modern stone landscape formed our third project for these London clients, transforming a corner of their countryside weekend home in Saffron Walden into a Japanese garden.
 We managed 100 tonnes of materials in and around 220 square metres via the useful back gate.
 The path leading to the fields is used by farmers driving their tractors, where bringing in artic lorries, cranes and hiabs was no matter for the locals.
-The crew stayed on site for three months in one of the outbuildings, when this pragmatism improved the construction process, while motorway traffic jams and London hustle were out of the equation.
+The crew stayed on site for three months in one of the outbuildings, when this pragmatism improved the construction process, since motorway traffic jams and London hustle were out of the equation.
 The basalt steps narrating the level change into the sunken garden were far too heavy to carry conventionally, constructed with a hydraulic slab lifter hired locally.
 The crew loves their gizmos, and this one was a great find – enabling flawless hard landscaping.

 The proximity of local North London projects enables further on-site detailing alongside the team.
 A local metalsmith, who collaborated on this Primrose Hill patio design project, made our crew chuffed to bits with ad-lib detail and how to effectively adapt and maximise it.
 The discourse was taking shape when we sought to align a floating bench across three angles between non-parallel walls.
 We truly appreciated Adam's addition to the team and his wealth of fresh patio design ideas, if only briefly, while cantilevered on the Hill!